 Many programs can be found through a web search, but here’s a sampling of some of the options.

-Clair Tappaan Lodge, built by Sierra Club volunteers in the 1930s, is headquarters for this laid-back camp, scheduled for July 17-22, 2016.
+Clair Tappaan Lodge, built by Sierra Club volunteers in the 1930s, is headquarters for this laid-back camp.
 Although every day features hiking, swimming, skating or other activities, participants are welcome to make their own itineraries as well.
 The location is near Donner Pass, roughly 35 miles from Lake Tahoe.
-Minimum age is 5, and the cost is $795 for adults and $695 for children.
+Minimum age is 5, and the cost is roughly $800 for adults and $700 for children.
 Can't make these dates?
 Check out the complete list of Sierra Club family outings.
 If your grandchildren are older, you might consider combining sight-seeing with service on a volunteer trip.

 Stratford Hall Grandparent Camp allows participants to experience 18th-century life on a Virginia plantation.
 Held at Stratford Hall in Virginia, the birthplace of Robert E.